skeoop/skeoop.github.io/uml/UML_practice.md

 }
 ```

-2. Add add some detail for grades, including an Enum for grades.
+Problem 2.
+Add add some detail for grades, including an Enum for grades.
     * The example on [UMLDiagrams.org](https://www.uml-diagrams.org/class-diagrams-overview.html) shows how to draw an enum.
     * OK to write `<<enum>>` instead of `<<enumeration>>`.